Can You Mix Different Color Antifreeze? (Explained)

 Yes, it does matter what color antifreeze you use.
 Different types of coolant are formulated to work with specific types of engines and vehicles, so using the wrong type of coolant can cause damage to your engine.
 It is important to use the correct color antifreeze for your vehicle.

-Below is a table with the colors of coolant and antifreeze, their vehicle applications and the type of coolant and corrosion inhibitors they use.
+Below is a table with the colors of coolant and antifreeze, their vehicle applications and the type of additives and corrosion inhibitors they use.

 Type | Corrosion Inhibitor | Vehicle Application | Coolant Color |